Inflationary Particle Production and Implications for WIMP Substructure: Results

-Each scenario is characterised by different values of the coupling $g$ and characteristic scale $k_\star$, which determine the amplitude and location of the bump in the primordial power spectrum, and consequently the abundance of prompt cusps.
-Across all panels, we observe an improvement in sensitivity relative to the standard $\Lambda$CDM case (dashed lines) once inflationary particle production is included (solid lines).
+Each scenario is characterised by different values of the coupling $g$ and characteristic scale $k_\star$, which determine the amplitude and location of the bump in the primordial power spectrum, and consequently the abundance of prompt cusps. \htb{For each benchmark, we show results obtained both by retaining the exponential suppression at the free-streaming scale (dashed) and by truncating the spectrum at the bump scale (solid).
+For smaller bumps, the difference between the two cases is more pronounced, because the power integrated at scales above the bump remains comparable to that contained in the feature itself, so the annihilation signal is still sensitive to how small-scale modes are treated.
+As the bump becomes more prominent, the integrated power is increasingly dominated by the feature, and the annihilation rate becomes insensitive to whether the spectrum is truncated at the bump or at the free-streaming scale.
+In all cases, the resulting uncertainty remains limited to at most an $\mathcal{O}(10)$ effect on the annihilation limits.} Across all panels, we observe an improvement in sensitivity relative to the standard $\Lambda$CDM case (dashed lines) once inflationary particle production is included (solid lines).
 These constraints exclude the thermal relic cross section $\langle \sigma v \rangle \approx 3 \times 10^{-26}\,\text{cm}^3\text{s}^{-1}$, for thermal WIMPs with masses $\gtrsim 3 \, \rm{TeV}$ for the three benchmark scenarios explored.
 In this set-up, indirect detection experiments are sensitive not only to dark matter properties but also to the physics of the inflationary epoch.
-The physical interpretation of this result lies in the enhanced formation of compact minihalos at the scale of the feature.
-Larger values of the coupling $g$ amplify the power spectrum bump, increasing the number of peaks that collapse into prompt cusps.
-Meanwhile, the position of the bump, set by $k_\star$, controls the typical comoving size of the overdensities and influences their collapse time.
+The physical interpretation of this result lies in the enhanced formation of compact minihalos at the scale of the feature. \htb{Larger values of the coupling $g$ amplify the power spectrum bump, causing overdensities to collapse earlier and resulting in denser prompt cusps.} Meanwhile, the position of the bump, set by $k_\star$, controls the typical comoving size of the overdensities and influences their collapse time.
 While smaller-scale features at higher $k$ correspond to structures that enter the horizon earlier, their eventual collapse depends on whether the amplitude is sufficient for these scales to become nonlinear first.
 As a result, the annihilation flux is shaped by the interplay between how many cusps form and how concentrated they are.

 Importantly, these results establish a direct observational link between inflationary dynamics and indirect detection.
 If a gamma-ray excess consistent with such cuspy structures were observed in the future, it could be interpreted as evidence for features in the primordial power spectrum originating from non-trivial inflationary interactions.
 Conversely, the absence of a signal places meaningful limits on the allowed coupling strength $g$ and the dark matter mass $m_{\chi}$, given this combined scenario, connecting early universe physics with late-time astrophysical observations.